-This qualification will be available as an Extended Certificate (equal to one A Level) or as a Diploma (equal to two A Levels), depending on the number of units taken.
+This qualification will be available as an Extended Certificate (equal to one A Level ) or as a Diploma (equal to two A Levels), depending on the number of units taken.

 External examination on units 1 and 2, completed in the first year.
-35% weighting of final qualification.
+Unit 22 exam in second year (for Diploma course).
 Retakes will be available.

-Written coursework, across nine units, over two years; roughly three assessments per unit and one assignment every fortnight.
+Internal written coursework, across six units, over two years; roughly three assessments per unit and one assignment every fortnight.
 65% weighting of final qualification.